Colruyt Group’s approach to packaging, including plastics

 From folding box to folding box

-Even though the black folding box from Colruyt has only been on sale since October 2019, it has already had an entire life.
+Colruyt's black folding box has a whole life behind it.
 That's because it's made from the around 70,000 discarded Collect&Go folding boxes that we recycle every year.
 That's equivalent to 80,000 kg of waste used as the raw material for new folding boxes, made in Belgium!

 Together for less litter